 One of the most leading causes of death in children is car crashes.
 Using the right car seat is one of the preventive measures to protect your child from injuries when traveling by car.
 When choosing the right car seat the following baby car seat safety guidelines and tips will aid you to warrant the child’s safety while traveling.

 Baby car seat safety guidelines and tips

 - Chose the right car seat for your child

 There are different types of baby car seats.
 Which includes

-The infant car seat is specifically designed for newborn to two years.
+The infant car seat is specifically designed for newborns to two years.
 The infant car seat should be used in rear-facing only.

 This is the first car seat every parent must have because it is suitable for babies weighing 4-pounds up to 35-40 pounds and a height up to 35 inches tall.